Turbo Takeaways

 • Tuition assistance through the Post-9/11 GI Bill or Montgomery GI Bill

-• Healthcare through Tricare
+• Healthcare through TRICARE

-• Thrift Savings Plan (TSP)
+• Thrift Savings Plan (TSP) for retirement savings

-Other special incentives include:
+Additional special incentives include:

-• Overseas Housing Allowance
+• Overseas Housing Allowance (OHA)

-• Family Separation Allowance
+• Family Separation Allowance (FSA)

 • Proficiency Pay

-• Hazardous Duty Pay
+• Hazardous Duty Incentive Pay (HDIP)

-• Sea Pay
+• Sea Duty Pay

 Bonuses for Marines